nytlabs/streamtools/README.md

 blocks.

 Blocks fall roughly into one of four categories:
-* *source* blocks : these collect data from the world.
+* *source* blocks : collect data from the world.
-* *sink* blocks : these send data back out to the world.
+* *sink* blocks : send data back out to the world.
-* *transfer* blocks : these recieve messages, operate on them, and broadcast the result.
+* *transfer* blocks : recieve messages, operate on them, and broadcast the result.
-* *state* blocks : these recieve incoming messages and learn from them, maintaining a state.
+* *state* blocks : recieve incoming messages and learn from them, maintaining a state.

 usage